openservicebrokerapi/servicebroker/spec.md

 <tr>
   <td>parameters</td>
   <td>JSON object</td>
   <td>Cloud Foundry API clients can provide a JSON object of configuration parameters with their request and this value will be passed through to the service broker.
-Brokers are responsible for validation.</td>
+Brokers are responsible for validation.
+Valid parameters for a request may be specified by the broker catalog for each plan in [schemas.service_bindings](#SchemaObject).</td>
 </tr>
 </tbody>
 </table>